 In order to receive approval for a new business phone upgrade, here are some suggestions for presenting your business case to your boss.

 Issues with Current System

 When presenting your case for a business phone upgrade, along with your suggested solutions, first remind your boss of the issues with the current system.
 Are you getting customer complaints about the ability to reach employees?
 Are the hardware parts becoming impossible to find and order?
+Is remote work not an option on the existing system?
 Did you finally realize you were spending hundreds more than you should be every month for a system that doesn’t even have a conferencing option?
 Reminding the boss how much your system is holding your business back will make it much easier to present your proposed solution.
 If you can put data and statistics behind these problems, it makes your case for increased efficiency a lot easier.

 Based on your complete network assessment and map of the current infrastructure in place, present your proposed solution and state your case as to why it’s the best option.
 Include:

 Features: Standard and advanced features offered, as well as the advantages of having them.
 What specific benefits will users experience with these new features?
 What indirect benefits will the users enjoy, such as streamlines processes or shorter on-hold times?

 Here is an example: “As you know, teachers want to be reachable outside of school hours, but aren’t comfortable with parents having their private cell phone numbers.
 Using the Switchvox Mobile app, teachers can make and receive phone calls to and from parents on their cellphone using their work extension.
 The parents only see the school caller ID, and teachers can keep their phone numbers private.”